...

 • Advanced Reporting – Automatically generates detailed test execution reports.

-Why Use TestNG for Selenium Automation?
+Why Use TestNG in Selenium Java Automation?

 • Better Test Structure – Organizes test execution efficiently.